 Loch na Mhoid Community Garden is no more.
 Toni and Andrew have sold the croft and moved - fortunately not far away.

-We intend to retain on the website, for the record, something of the story of Loch na Mhoid's connection with TBI, and some of the excellent pictures that have been taken over the years, and hope that Toni will be able to start work on this over the next few weeks.
+We intend to retain on the website, for the record, something of the story of Loch na Mhoid's connection with TBI, and some of the excellent pictures that have been taken over the years.

 Many thanks to everyone who has come along to the garden over the last six years - we've loved having you here.

 Below are a few photos of whats been going on over the years ...

 Tidy tunnel October 2014

 the regular Friday Group spent a morning shopping for fruit trees and bushes - like kiddies in a sweetie shop I hear!
 They were able to do this thinks to a generous £250 Action Earth grant.
 They have bought several fruit trees - plum, apple, damson and cherry and berry bushes including Tayberry and blueberry.